 not for your rating.
 While I won't alter any review except as described

-in term 4. above, you may request that I don't post any review that you
+in term 4. for all reviews above, you may request that I don't post any review that you

 feel is harmful to you, and if you change your mind about wanting it